-Do you have a family member who is struggling with chronic disorganization?
-Have you tried to help them only to be left feeling frustrated and both of you feeling angry at each other?
+Do you have a family member who is struggling with hoarding?
+Have you tried to help them only to be left feeling frustrated and feeling angry with each other?
 This is certainly a huge challenge that I am sure would not be easy to deal with.
 Sometimes the individual does not even see that there is a problem.
 Family members who mean well want to help but their loved one is feeling defensive and has trust issues with everyone.
 That is why it is a good idea for individuals to have other supports available and in more severe cases they may need a wrap around team approach.

 When a family member is resistant, it can be a matter of helping them to get to the point where they have done the minimum requirements to be safe and in some cases be able to keep their apartment or home.
 As a family member you can stress to them that you are concerned for their safety and health.